silentorb/game-design/marloth/characters/enemies-context.md

 * If tendrils are used, I don't want the character to be full blown Lovecraftian
   * This character should be mysterious, but not *that* alien
   * Part of the theme is being both mysterious and yet comfortably familiar—someone players can feel safe with even though they shouldn't
+* There's a lot of similarities between this character and the Red Queen from the Alice games, which is not intentional

 #### Notes